You must be 21 years of age or older to purchase our products.

 Optimal voltage for absorbing THC oil

-Perhaps the most popular way of vaping THC is to use a prefilled cart filled with THC oil.
 A voltage range of about 2.5-3.3 volts is considered normal when using regular THC oil, and a voltage range of about 3.0 volts usually provides a good balanced experience.

 When using a new device or cart, the best advice is to start at the low end of the range and adjust upwards until you find the best balance of flavor, cloud, and effect.

-When using a thicker THC oil, you may need to use a higher voltage of up to around 4.0 volts.
 So if you have a thicker oil, you can start with a voltage a little higher than regular oil and work from there.

-Optimum voltage for waxes and semi-solids
+Best voltage for waxes and semi-solids

-THC waxes and semi-solids require a higher temperature to melt and vaporize.
 If you use these products, you can start with a higher voltage than with THC oil and adjust the voltage accordingly after.

-Optimum voltage live resin
+Best voltage live resin

 One of the more recent forms of cannabis concentrate to emerge is live resin, which is extracted from fresh cannabis that is frozen immediately after harvest.

-This form has multiple advantages because the terpenes are well preserved and produce a strong flavor.
 At the same time, the THC content remains high, making live resin an effective way to consume cannabis.

 However, when vaping, the temperature and voltage should be relatively low to maintain these desirable qualities.
-Otherwise, the terpenes will break down and you won't be able to enjoy the full flavor.

 This means that the best starting point for such products is around 2.2 volts, and you can gradually find the best temperature.

-Optimal voltage Delta 8
+Best voltage, Delta 8

 Delta 8 THC is an isomer of Delta 9 THC.
-An isomer is a compound with the same formula as another but a different structure - in this case, it makes Delta 8 slightly less potent than Delta 9.
+An isomer is a compound with the same formula as another but a different structure—in this case, it makes Delta 8 slightly less potent than Delta 9.

 It is often found in cannabis products, including vape products, and is generally thought to provide a milder high.
-It is legal in some jurisdictions where Delta 9 THC is still illegal, so it can be an excellent option for people living in those places.
+It is legal in some jurisdictions where Delta-9 THC is still illegal, so it can be an excellent option for people living in those places.

 However, when it comes to vape temperature and voltage, it behaves much the same as regular THC, so you can start with around 2.5 volts and then adjust the voltage until you find the perfect balance.

-Optimal voltage Distillate
+Best voltage Distillate

 Distillate is a more viscous concentrate, and you need to use a higher voltage. to smoke it